royandugu/React-Task-Tracker/README.md

 <br>

 **TO DO FOR NOW**
-1. Optimize code (first)
+1. Optimize (css and all make code trackable)
-2. Make it responsive
+1. Make it responsive
+2. Use UseRef hook

 <br>
 **Initial test**